companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 }
 ```

-A successful 201 Created response will hold the location of the created report in
+A successful 201 Created response will hold the URL of the created report in
 a Location header and a copy of the created report in its body.
 This created report
 is important, as it contains the `etag` value necessary for any subsequent PUTs.